jiamiwen/jiamiwen.github.io/_pages/about.md

 Feel free to reach me via [cryptowjm at 163.com](mailto:cryptowjm@163.com) (preferred) or [wenjm at whu.edu.cn](mailto:wenjm@whu.edu.cn), if questions or we share common tastes.

 # 📜 Publications
 Here are research papers that I am the First Author or Corresponding Author.
 For more, please refer to [Google Scholar](https://scholar.google.com/citations?user=IoWa4fYAAAAJ) and [DBLP](https://dblp.uni-trier.de/pid/324/5245-1.html).

-Roughly, my existing publications can be categorized into Post-quantum (Lattice, Multivariate), and Pre-quantum (DL, Pairing).
+Roughly, they can be categorized into Post-quantum (Lattice, Multivariate) and Pre-quantum (DL, Pairing).

 ## Post-quantum
 - [WSYYZ24][Revocable ring signatures with CCA-Anonymity from standard lattices](https://www.sciencedirect.com/science/article/pii/S092054892400062X?via%3Dihub)